explore

 The downside is more elevation gain and loss each day starting from the valley floors as opposed to up on the mountains.
 Nevertheless, with a baby on board, we all felt some predictability and privacy was desirable not only for us, but for everyone else.
 If I were to do the trek again with adults, and there was room available I would definitely try and stay in a few of the huts though!

-Stopping for lunch at a refugio along the Tour du Mont Blanc.
+Stopping for lunch at a refuge along the Tour du Mont Blanc.

 I was planning on continuing my travels through Europe after completing the Tour du Mont Blanc with my family.
-Luckily we were able to arrange to have our luggage shuttled between a few of the towns we knew we would be stopping at, so I didn’t have to carry all my belonging on the trail.
+Luckily we were able to arrange to have our luggage transferred between a few of the towns we knew we would be stopping at, so I didn’t have to carry all my belongings on the trail.

 7. Bring a Day Pack For the Trail & A Separate Bag To Shuttle Between Destinations Along The Tour Du Mont Blanc